francescocmazza/xinzuo-kung-fu/content/en/08-use-and-safety/safe-use-and-carrying.md

 ## What to do if a knife falls

-Do not try to catch it.
+Learn the saying: "A falling knife is a knife without handle".
+Never try to catch it.

 Move your feet away and let the knife fall.
 Once it stops moving, pick it up by the handle and inspect it for damage.